websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/content-dashboard/analyze-content-performance-using-content-dashboard.md

 # Analyze Content Performance Using the Content Dashboard

-You can use the Content Performance sidebar in the Content Dashboard page to analyze different information about your content, like the number of reads and views for your content, sources of traffic, or keywords driving this traffic to your site.
+You can use the Content Performance sidebar in the Content Dashboard page to analyze different information about your content, like the number of reads and views, traffic sources, or keywords driving an audience to your site.
 Using the Content Performance panel, content teams can periodically assess the content strategy execution and adapt this strategy base on quantitative data.

 ![Open the Content Dashboard from the Global Menu](./analyze-content-performance-using-content-dashboard/images/01.png)